UKGovernmentBEIS/beis-report-official-development-assistance/doc/benefitting_countries_and_regions.md

 All of this data is now read only and kept, the rational for keeping it around
 is:

-- for an closed (or completed) activity there is no appetite to update the data as there is little value in doing so
+- for a closed (or completed) activity there is no appetite to update the data as there is little value in doing so
 - for an activity with recipient region we do not know if the intent is 'all countries in the region' or 'some countries from that region' and so we cannot